ixvu/w4111_wiki/Query-proc.md

 ### Condition 1: Data is not indexed.
 B: number of pages; M: number of pages matched in WHERE clause.
 +    Execution Types:
      +    Naive execution: Following query steps and only pass data to next level if it is completely processed in one level.
-Cost can be up to B+M+M given a where clause.
+Cost can be up to B+B+M given a where clause.
      +    Pipelining. evaluate several operations simultaneously, and pass the result on to the next operation.
 Cost: B.
 +    Comparison:
      +    Pipelining is usually cheaper than naive execution, because temporary relations are not generated and stored on disk.